 At least one placement or ad unit must be included in targeting.

-country=France AND city=Paris.
 You can also exclude places.
-For example, you can target
+Target

-country=France AND city!=Paris to target France but exclude Paris.
+country=france AND city!=paris to target France but exclude Paris.

 - To target all versions of a browser: Select browser name followed by "(x.x)".
 For example, select Google Chrome (x.x) to target all versions of the Google Chrome browser.

 - To target a browser of an unknown version: Select browser name followed by "Unknown.Unknown".
-In some cases, there may be browser version that don't fall into any known version.
+In some cases, there might be browser version that don't fall into any known version.
 For instance, targeting Safari Unknown.Unknown would target any browser that is deemed Safari but whose version isn't any of the known versions.

 - To target to unknown browsers not listed: select Unknown.

 The "Browser language" targeting type does not apply to WebViews within mobile apps—that is, a browser view embedded or otherwise integrated inside of a mobile application.
 For ads targeting mobile apps and their associated WebViews, the language used is based on the language specified by the user in their mobile device settings.